Suidōbashi Station: JR East

 The JR East part of the station is located on an elevated viaduct and has two side platforms serving two Chūō-Sōbu Line tracks, with platform 1 being used by westbound trains and platform 2 being used by eastbound trains.
 South of the platforms there are an extra two tracks for Chūō Line (Rapid) trains, which bypass the station non-stop.
 There are two exits from the station; the east exit is the busier of the two and features amenities such as a staffed "Midori no Madoguchi" ticket office, ticket vending machines, lockers, and toilets.
 The west exit has all of these amenities except the ticket office.

 Platforms

 Toei

 The Toei Subway station has one island platform serving two tracks.

 Platforms

 History

 What is now the JR East station first opened on 24 October 1906.
 The Toei Subway station opened on 30 June 1972.

 Passenger statistics

 In fiscal 2013, the JR East station was used by an average of 85,320 passengers daily (boarding passengers only), making it the 49th-busiest station operated by JR East.
 In fiscal 2013, the Toei station was used by an average of 21,903 passengers daily (boarding passengers only).
 The daily average passenger figures (boarding passengers only) for JR East in previous years are as shown below.

+The Number of Passengers on Suidobashi as recorded by the East Japan Railway Company Trains in 2017-2022 was 17,278.